Nomix17/Youtube_Video_Downloader/README.md

 # Youtube_Video_Downloader
-This python script scarp the source code of the video the user want to download from a website called getvideohd.com and then download it.
+This project is a python script that scrap the source code of the video the user want to download from a website called getvideohd.com and then download it.